eugenemfu/DL-project/README.md

 # How to preprocess dataset

 1. Fill the form to access [dataset](https://docs.google.com/forms/d/e/1FAIpQLScXwxhEZu7RpHwgiRqVfb09GzHSSyIm64hJQMgHSLm75ltsFQ/viewform).
-   Download dataset and put `emotic` folder in the root of the project with `Annotation.py` file.
+   Download dataset and put `emotic` folder in the root of the project and place `Annotation.mat` file in it.

 2. There are two possible options: